-&lt;sup>3The state change of particle b in each world can be called the effective collapse of the wave function of particle b.
+&lt;sup>1The state change of particles a and b in each world can be regarded as one kind of effective collapse of their wave function.
 This is in contrast with the real (dynamical) collapse of the wave function in collapse theories.
-The action at a distance in each world can also be called effective action at a distance.
+Then, the action at a distance in each world is also effective, relative only to the world.
+As Vaidman (1994) said, "in the created worlds we obtain, effectively, nonlocal changes."

-&lt;sup>4These intrinsic properties of particle b in each world are incomplete.
-As will argued later, the complete intrinsic properties of particle b in the whole worlds is not changed by Alice's measurement, and thus there is no real action at a distance and resulting violation
+&lt;sup>2These intrinsic properties of particle b in each world are incomplete.
+As I will argue later, the complete intrinsic properties of particle b in the whole worlds is not changed by Alice's measurement, and thus there is no real action at a distance and resulting violation of special relativity in the whole worlds in MWI.